 The Award recognizes people across the United Arab Emirates.
 It also recognizes citizens doing good deeds for the Emirates who live overseas.

 Abu Dhabi Award recipients are chosen based on the type of deeds they have done for the Emirates, regardless of nationality.
 There have been a number of non-Arab winners in previous years.

 The Awards are open to all individuals residing in, or doing work for the betterment of the United Arab Emirates.

 It takes just one nomination to be considered for an Award.
 Recipients are selected on the basis of their actions not on the basis of how many nominations they have received.

 The nomination process is simple!
 To make a nomination you can simply visit the website (www.abudhabiawards.ae).

 People of all ages can nominate those who have contributed to the community of the United Arab Emirates.

 Each nomination is valuable.
 One nomination from the general public is all it takes for a person to be considered by the judging panel.

-Any deed, big or small, that benefits the community for Abu Dhabi in some way is worthy of a nomination.
+Any deed, big or small, that benefits the community of the UAE in some way is worthy of a nomination.
 It’s easier than you think to make a difference in someone’s life.